mpaolino/pypvwatts/README.md

 Errors
 ------

-All API errors are reported via JSON response, using the errors field.
+All API errors are reported via JSON response, using the errors attribute.

     >>> from pypvwatts import PVWatts